CDAIDavidson/genai-brd-functions/FIREBASE_LOCAL_EMULATOR_SETUP.md

 ## 2. Environment Variables

-The following environment variables are used to ensure all code connects to the local emulators and not production:
+The following environment variables are required for the code to connect to the local emulators:

 | Variable                        | Purpose                                 | Example Value         |
 |----------------------------------|-----------------------------------------|----------------------|